crisperdue/prooftoys-site/content/number-game/tutorial3.md

 ### Introducing addition

 It may seem odd to talk about numbers without the concept of addition.
-Addition of natural numbers is defined by two basic facts about
+We define addition of natural numbers with two basic facts about
 addition:

 - `NN x => x + 0 = x` --- adding zero has no effect